 A trade blanket will be set up several times during the event, usually in the hour before sunset.
 The trade blanket is an amazing opportunity to trade things you have made with your own hands, as well as tools, raw materials, books, used or new outdoor gear, food, clothing and other items of interest to natural, crafty earthskills folks.
 Same items permitted/restricted as at the AnceStore.
 There will also be a trade bazaar, and a Freecycle area.
 These activities are community organized and facilitated.

 Instructors and participants alike will have a place to sell their wares in The Guild.
 This is a place to sell handmade goods and trade wares appropriate to the skills being shared at the gathering.
 The store will be open at certain hours for customers to browse.
 Please price your wares taking into account that 20% will be used to cover the cost of running the store and sales tax.
 Examples of items to sell include handmade soaps, bee products, canned goods, herbal medicines, handmade or re-purposed clothing, buckskin, handmade jewelry, tools, books, music, handmade decorations, etc. The AnceSTORE will NOT sell artifacts, parts of protected or regulated species, firearms, or alcohol (medicinal tinctures welcome).
 All sales are cash only, so bring some pocket money.

-Leadership for the Florida Earthskills Gathering is shared by a core group of dedicated, community-oriented earthskills practitioners.
+Leadership for the Florida Earthskills Gathering has been shared by a core group of dedicated, community-oriented earthskills practitioners.
 Event leaders for 2018 are Terisa “Wren” Shoumate, and Samuel de Mooy.
 A great deal of guidance and footwork is added through the dedication of multiple coordinators and past organizers, providing many insights and perspectives that help to shape this event.